10.23.2025

 Our vet is easing into retirement and is now part time.
 He has helped us care for all our horses, since the day each one of them joined our family.

 Koda: 1257 lbs (1279 in Spring).
 What can I say about Koda.
 His lameness is going went the wrong direction.
 He recently got an abscess.
 A first for him.
 Our farrier found it had just opened.
 I felt like a bad owner.
 We do check Koda's legs and feet often!
 I just assumed his gimping was his new normal, chronic navicular/arthritis that we've been dealing with all along.
 We decided to stall Koda for a couple days.
 He improved.
-We tried half day turn.
+We tried half day turn out.
 Not helpful.
-He has been on back to full stall days ever since.
+He has been on full stall days ever since.

 Koda's daily routine includes twice a day solo arena turn out.
 It gives him a chance to stretch his legs/roll/change of scenery, while we clean his stall.
 Altho many times he just stands at the gate.
 He was getting to graze in hand a little as well.